Dr. Mitchell Aboulafia

 In philosophy, students grapple with big questions: What is the nature of the good life?
 What does it mean to be ethical?
 What can we know with certainty?
 What is the nature of reality?
 Philosophers ask a lot of questions that don’t seem to have simple or concrete answers.
 But one of the great strengths of a philosophical education is that it develops students’ ability to ask good questions.
 As Aristotle claimed, the mark of a well-educated person is not that he or she has amassed knowledge about many fields but that he or she knows how to ask good questions.
 To be able to ask the right questions at the right time is highly prized by employers and colleagues.

-Manhattan College’s major and minor in philosophy allow students to engage many of the greatest minds in history in four types of courses — core, historical period, philosophical traditions, and major philosophers.
+Manhattan College’s major and minor in philosophy allow students to engage many of the greatest minds in history in four types of courses — core, historical period, philosophical traditions, and major philosophers, as well as in electives.
 In our courses, students are exposed to a panorama of influential ideas from different periods and traditions.
 In our major philosopher courses, students have an opportunity to engage exciting, intriguing and profound minds in depth.Back To Top

 A minimum of thirty credits in philosophy courses distributed as follows: